masking tape lamp group

 images credits

-Analog map designed for the Dutch Design Week 2023.
+Map designed for Sectie-C exhibitions during the Dutch Design Week 2023 in Eindhoven, Netherlands.

 Photography: Ronald Smits